jinhlee19/react-traversy/1-react/note.md

 module.exports = connectDB;
 ```

-### 8
+### 8 Routes \*\*\*

-create the files where we're going to create all of our roots and we want to break it up by resource so we'll have users auths profile and post.
+- create the files where we're going to create all of our roots and we want to break it up by resource so we'll have users auths profile and post.

 - separate files for all of our roots.

-/routes/api/auth.js, posts,js, profile.js, users.js
+- /routes/api/auth.js, posts,js, profile.js, users.js

 > creating a folder within here called API because there's no server rendered templates or anything in this case.

 - roots going to return JSON for our API

+### 8-1

 ```javascript
 // @route   Get API/ Users